2009 swine flu pandemic in Africa: Egypt

 The Egyptian government increased numbers of medical officers at Cairo Airport and pledged to monitor passengers from Mexico during their stay.

 The government ordered the mass slaughter of all pigs in Egypt on April 29, even though the pandemic strain was a human-human transmittable, human influenza that has already previously hybridized with avian and swine flu.
-The World Organization for Animal Health called the swine killing "scientifically unjustified".
+The World Organisation for Animal Health called the swine killing "scientifically unjustified".

 Egypt commenced the slaughter on 2 May 2009.

 On the next day in Cairo, an estimated 300 Coptic Christian residents of the Manshiyat Nasr district set up blockades on the street in attempt to keep government officers from confiscating their pigs, which led to clashes with the police.
 Al-Ahram, a widely circulated Egyptian newspaper, reported that owners of destroyed pigs would receive E£1,000 (approximately US$177.70) per animal in compensation, but Reuters reported that the issue was still "under discussion", citing an Egyptian cabinet spokesman.

 The first case of the novel H1N1 virus was discovered in Cairo, Egypt on the second of June, in a 12-year-old girl coming from the US with her mother.
 Only the girl was infected, and the officials caught the case before she left the airport.

 A second and third case were discovered on Sunday 7 June: two students at the American University of Cairo.

 As of June 9, there was 8 confirmed case of swine flu in Egypt.

 On June 11, 2 more cases were discovered, along with 2 cases discovered a day earlier, bringing the total number of swine flu cases to 12.

 As of December 3, the confirmed cases were 3558 and the deaths of 24.

 As of January 31, there were 258 confirmed deaths from A/H1N1 influenza in Egypt, and in excess of 15,800 confirmed cases of H1N1.